MoJoE-JoJo/MicroRTS_Evolving_Utility_Systems/README.md

 The purpose of this project was to experiment with evolving utility system based AI through a NeuroEvolution of Augmenting Topologies (NEAT) method.

+The Utility System implementation is located under 'src/ai/utilitySystem' and the AI-agent using Utility Systems is located in the 'src/ai'.

 All the ANJI related code is located in the ANJI directory and all MicroRTS is in the src directory.

-Under src is the AnjiIntegration directory where most of the code to integrate microRTS and ANJI is located, together with the main methods for starting evolutions and evaluations
+Under src is the AnjiIntegration directory where most of the code to integrate microRTS and ANJI is located, together with the main methods for starting evolutions and evaluations.

 ## Instructions for running the compiled jar files in finalBuild:
 For some ease of use, the most prominent tests have been prepared to be run from the finalBuild in the form of a java jar file.